AMOS-ConversationalTax/ConversationalTax/docs/backend.md

 - You may want to add your current user to the docker group. `sudo usermod -aG docker $USER`
 - Run `npm run docker:build` inside the /backend dir to create the docker image.
 - Run `npm run docker:run` to start the created image.

+### Adding MongoDB
+Our database MongoDB is running with Docker, too
+- Run `npm run docker:createnet` to create a Docker network for communication between the containers.
+This has to be done *before* using `npm run docker:run`.
+- Run `npm run docker:runmongo` to start MongoDB